apache/incubator-pegasus/rfcs/2021-02-22-disk-migrater.md

 disk-migrate -n node -g gpid -f disk1 -t disk2
 ```

-It's noticed that the migration is manual, and  we hope  the future work is  `admin-cli` can create `whole disk balance plan/step` and then automatically migrate data to balance all disk as much as possible .
+It should be noticed that disk migration is currently a manual operation.
+It's in our future plan to design a disk-rebalance planner.
+It can generate a series of steps, which automatically migrate data and eventually make all disks balanced.